Smokey and the Bandit: Box office

 Smokey and the Bandit was a sleeper hit.
-It premiered at Radio City Music Hall in New York City, where it performed badly.
+It premiered at Radio City Music Hall in New York City, where it performed poorly.
 It then opened in just the South of the United States over the Memorial Day weekend and grossed $2,689,851 in 386 theaters.
 By the end of June, it had played in major Southern markets, including Charlotte, Atlanta, Jacksonville, New Orleans, Memphis, Dallas, and Oklahoma City, grossing $11.9 million.
 It opened in other Northern states at the end of July.
 With an original budget of $5.3 million (cut to $4.3 million two days before initial production), the film eventually grossed $126,737,428 in North America, making it the second-highest-grossing movie of 1977 (only Star Wars earned more, with $221.3 million).
 The worldwide gross is estimated at over $300 million.
 Reynolds said in 2015 that he most enjoyed this film, and had the most fun making it, of his career.

 Critical response

-On the review aggregation website Rotten Tomatoes, the film has an approval rating of 72% based on 36 reviews.
+On the review aggregation website Rotten Tomatoes, the film has an approval rating of 71% based on 38 reviews.
 The site's critics consensus states: "Not much in the head but plenty beneath the hood, Smokey and the Bandit is infectious fun with plenty of car wrecks to keep your eyes glued".
+Metacritic, which uses a weighted average, assigned the a score of 50 out of 100, based on six critics, indicating "mixed or average" reviews.

 Film critic Leonard Maltin gave the film a good rating (3 stars out of a possible 4) and characterized it as "about as subtle as The Three Stooges, but a classic compared to the sequels and countless rip-offs which followed".
 In his review in the Chicago Tribune, Gene Siskel gave the film two stars and complained that the film failed to tell the audience when the clock started on the beer run, thus reducing suspense.
 He claimed that the Bandit is never made aware of Frog (Field)'s leaving Junior at the altar, which is why the Bandit continually asks why a Texas sheriff is chasing him.
 The film's editors, Walter Hannemann and Angelo Ross, were nominated for the Academy Award for Best Film Editing at the 50th Academy Awards.

 Alfred Hitchcock claimed that the film was one of his favorites.
 Upon meeting Reynolds, Billy Bob Thornton told him that Americans from the region where the film is set consider the film to be less cinema and more documentary.
 Smokey and the Bandit was released in the United Kingdom on August 28 and was a success there, garnering positive reviews.

 In 2025, The Hollywood Reporter listed Smokey and the Bandit as having the best stunts of 1977.